How to create maps with Stata

 --- coordinates(itcoord_prov) gencentroids(stub) genid(center)

-In summary, this command reads the shapefile and creates two files.
-The first file "itdb_prov" from the option database is a dataset of provinces/regions.
+is a dataset of provinces/regions.
 The other itdb_coord_prov from the option coordinates provides the actual coordinates of each province.
-The option gencentroids() and genid() provide the name for the centroids (in our case STUB) and the ID for each province/region in our case (center).
+The option gencentroids() and genid()

 After doing this you should see two files in the directory